ksvc/ks265codec/README.md

 ##Highest Compression ratio

-When all threads(24) are utilized, KSC265@veryslow achieves 36.4% BDRate savings with only 39.9% speed up over X264@placebo, and 11.5% BDRate savings with 203.6% speed up over X265@placebo
+When all threads(24) are utilized, KSC265@veryslow achieves 36.4% BDRate savings with 39.9% speed up over X264@placebo, and 11.5% BDRate savings with 203.6% speed up over X265@placebo